IndraGonz/CLARC/README.md

    - eggnog_group_cog_names.csv

+     csv containing a summary of the COGs found in each category.
+The column headers are the categories, and each column has the list of COGs identified in that category.

 These functional annotation files (and all other intermediate files) are created for the accessory genes filtered from the original pangenome analysis results.
-However, one of the conditions
+However, one of the conditions that CLARC uses to create the same gene clusters is that the members of the cluster must have the same functional group.
+So, using these annotations the user can also obtain the functional annotated for the new CLARC accessory gene definitions.

 ## Raising issues